 Fundamentals of enterprise resource planning (ERP) systems concepts, and the importance of integrated information systems in an organization.
 All components of an ERP system will be examined.
 In addition, other aspects of integrated business applications such as Supply Chain Management (SCM), Customer Relationship Management (CRM), and Business-to-Business (B2B) E-business will be explored.
 Fall.
+Three semester hours

-COMPUTER INFORMATION SYSTEMS 2389, OBJECT-ORIENTED PROGRAMMING I.
+COMPUTER INFORMATION SYSTEMS 2389.
+OBJECT-ORIENTED PROGRAMMING I.

 A study of the power and portability of current object-oriented languages from Microsoft and Oracle.
 A detailed course in the writing of application programs in object-oriented programming languages such as JAVA.
 Emphasis is placed on modular development.
 Fall.
+Prerequisite: CIS 1359.